4 Ways to Determine Your Face Shape

 Knowing your face shape is the starting point for better hairstyle, glasses, beard, makeup, and accessory choices.
-This page explains all four methods for identifying your face shape — from the fastest (AI analysis, 30 seconds) to the most hands-on (tape measure).
-It also covers what to do if you fall between two shapes, which is more common than a clear result.
+This page compares four ways to find yours — AI photo analysis, mirror tracing, tape measurement, and photo comparison — with time and accuracy for each, plus what to do if you fall between two shapes, which is more common than a clear result.

-If you want to skip straight to the result: use the free AI detector — upload a photo and get your face shape in under 30 seconds.
+If you want to skip straight to the result: use the face shape finder — upload a photo and get your face shape in under 30 seconds.

 The 7 Face Shapes Explained